LordNoisy/RainControl/README.md

 # Other

-The mod is open source, so you can checkout the repo [here](https://github.com/LordNoisy/RainControl) should it be of use to you :)

-Hopefully this mod can provide some use to you :)
+Thanks for checking out my mod, hopefully this can provide some use to you :)